 Use precise contracts and agreements

 Using precise and comprehensive contracts and agreements is an important step in protecting your business from potential litigation.
 Contracts should be clearly written, outlining the responsibilities and obligations of all parties involved.
 It includes payment terms, delivery schedules, and any other terms specific to the agreement.

 Seek legal advice when drafting or reviewing contracts to ensure that they are legally binding and enforceable.
-Using precise contracts can help to avoid misunderstandings or disputes and can provide protection for your business in the event of a legal dispute.
+Using precise contracts can help to avoid misunderstandings or disputes.
+It can provide protection for your business in the event of a legal dispute.